About Alberta Chicken Producers

 Executive Director

-Karen oversees operations and serves the Board of Directors.
-She implements and administers the Board’s Regulations and Policies, and executes the strategic priorities of the Board.
-She conducts regular coaching sessions with staff and serves as a public liaison.
+Geoff oversees operations and serves the Board of Directors.
+He implements and administers the Board’s Regulations and Policies, and executes the strategic priorities of the Board.

 Phone: 780-488-2281